abdo0/mikrotik_command_exe/README.md

 # mikrotik_command_exe
 A simplify command script to execute Mikrotik command through SSH in Linux terminal by passing arguments to it.

-First you need to install ``sshpass`` in your environment.
+First, you need to install ``sshpass`` in your environment.

-For debin based:
+For Debian based:
 ```
 $ sudo apt install sshpass
 ```